5 Best Charcoal Grills of 2023, According to Food Network Kitchen

 - Best Overall: Weber Original Kettle Premium Charcoal Grill 22-Inch

 - Best Barrel Grill: Royal Gourmet 24-inch Charcoal BBQ Grill

 - Best Kamado Grill: Vision Grills Professional S-Series Ceramic Kamodo Grill

 - Best Hybrid Grill: Char-Broil Gas2coal 3-Burner Hybrid Grill

-- Best for Entertaining: Dyna-Glo-X-Large Premium Dual Chamber Charcoal Grill
+- Best for Entertaining: Dyna-Glo Extra-Large Heavy-Duty Dual Chamber Charcoal Grill

 By Sharon Franke for Food Network Kitchen

 A charcoal grill is for you if you love the incomparable taste of food cooked over briquets and don’t mind fussing a bit to get it.
-On weeknights, a charcoal grill may demand more time than you’re willing to put out, but on weekends, if you make the effort to tend to one, you’ll get a huge payback in flavor.
+On weeknights, a charcoal grill may demand more time than you’re willing to put out (for that, opt for a gas grill), but on weekends, if you make the effort to tend to one, you’ll get a huge payback in flavor.
 These days, prices on these relatively low-tech grills range from a couple hundred dollars to splurges closer to $1,000, which means you want to make sure you’re getting one that’s worth your hard-earned money.
 Our experience and research can help you find the best one for your needs.